 What will I learn?

 The programme is addressed to students with an undergraduate degree in Life Sciences, Psychology, Informatics, Physics, Economics, Engineering or a related subject area.
+The number of available seats is limited.
+Applicants are evaluated on a per-case basis.

 What are we looking for?